gbblack/mansus/Home.md

-Nothing in it ye, will need more fleshed out vault to see how I want to use this.
+Nothing in it yet, will need more fleshed out vault to see how I want to use this.

 I do want it to be the landing page of the vault and the jumping off point for daily use.